 Some claim that counselling tends to tackle problems at the time of the crises, whereas psychotherapy focuses on longer-term psychological problems.
 However, this is not always the case.

 Whether you choose a counsellor or psychotherapist, the most important thing is that you choose the right individual for you.
-How you connect with the counsellor or psychotherapist you choose can make an impact on how successful the treatment is.
+How you connect with the person you choose can make an impact on how successful the therapy is.
 It is also helpful to have a little knowledge of the different therapies on offer.

 Many different therapies can be used by counsellors and psychotherapists, some involve looking at past relationships and experiences to make sense of them, and others involve looking at the 'here and now'.